Creative Thinking Skills to Become a Valued Thought Leader

 To Michael Brenner at Forbes, Thought Leadership is simply about becoming an authority on relevant topics by delivering the answers to the biggest questions on the minds of your target audience.
 We like the simplicity of this definition.

 So here are the creative thinking skills we believe are most critical to becoming a valued thought leader:

 Be great at understanding your target audience.

 Identify all the questions your audience are concerned about and understand their concern priorities and interrelationships.
 Answer those concerns across multiple formats and multiple channels in a way that adds value to your audience.
 Start with the most important concerns and work your way down the list.
-You must “Give to Get” so do not promote or put registration hurdles in front of your content.
+You must “Give to getting” so do not promote or put registration hurdles in front of your content.

 Adept at incorporating both logic and emotion into their thinking

 While there’s often an organizational premium placed on left brain thinking — the quantitative, analytical, logical processing that moves toward definitive answers — the best creative thinkers are skilled at using both a left brain and right brain integration.
 Right brain thinking incorporates a qualitative, connecting, and a more abstract view of market threats and opportunities.
-Rarely do important questions get answered succeed or fail solely through an analytical and logic-based analysis.
+Rarely do important questions get answered succeed or fail solely through analytical and logic-based analysis.

 Continually questioning both the familiar and the new